acoli-repo/acoli-glosser/README.md

 Sample call:

-> cat MY-INPUT.conll | java Glosser MY-DICT.tsv > MY-ANNOTATION.conll
+> cat MY-INPUT.conll | python3 glosser.py MY-DICT.tsv > MY-ANNOTATION.conll

 Input files must be provided in a one-word-per-line tab-separated format (TSV, i.e., CSV with TAB separators).
 The first column must contain the word. following columns are copied into the output without modifications.
 Lines starting with # are treated as comments and will be copied into the output, but not modified.